 Tip #5: Have a boundary survey performed on the property before you close

 “Only a registered land surveyor can tell you numerous facts about a property, for example, confirming the acreage, showing where the corners are, and determining if it truly has road frontage or not,” Weidenhaft says.

 A survey should also reveal whether there are any encroachments on the property.
 For example, is the fence really on the property boundary?
 Is the neighbor’s shed creeping on to the property?
 Or is a portion of the shed on the property you wish to purchase actually on the neighbor’s land?
 It’s important to know before you buy.

 When choosing a surveyor, finding one who has surveyed other land near the property recently can often reduce the cost.

-John Weidenhaft works in Fernandina Beach, Florida, for Raydient Inc., the same company that manages Rethink:Rural.
-Mr. Weidenhaft contributed to this article in his personal capacity, and the opinions and advice expressed are his own and do not necessarily reflect the views of Raydient Inc., its parent or subsidiary companies.
+John Weidenhaft works in Fernandina Beach, Florida, for Raydient LLC., the same company that manages Rethink:Rural.
+Mr. Weidenhaft contributed to this article in his personal capacity, and the opinions and advice expressed are his own and do not necessarily reflect the views of Raydient LLC, its parent or subsidiary companies.